 6. Other planning matters.
 Locality Development Plan 2 would mean increased traffic in the area which could be alleviated with use of Park and Ride facility - schools and healthcare provision could also be impacted (DB).
 It was proposed that a representative of the Planning Department be invited to give us an illustrated talk on that impact on the Southside.
 The vision for the Southside Town Centre was described by TP.

 7. The Causey project consultation has reached new draft proposals which are available on their web- site.
 (DW).
 Concern discussed about the real effect on traffic flows (DC).
 The proposed improvement was considered long overdue (RH).
 The Project has received critical acclaim outside the city.
 It was emphasized that the cost of the Project was not a matter for consideration of this TRO discussion (DW).
+Whilst there is a range of views amongst individual Community Councillors, Southside Community Council overall is supportive of the proposals.

 8. Other business.
 Tommy Sheppard informed SCC members that concerns about Air BNB and short term lets, Work and pension inquiries, Home Office matters were the main topics raised at his surgeries.
 Appreciation for his assistance was expressed.